Wrexham football club secures buyout of Hollywood series actor | ExBulletin

 Wrexham football club secures buyout of Hollywood series actor

-Hollywood actors Ryan Reynolds and Rob McElhenney are turning their surprise purchase of Welsh football team Wrexham into a TV series, the FX Network reported on Tuesday.
+LOS ANGELES (Reuters) Hollywood actors Ryan Reynolds and Rob McElhenney are turning their surprise purchase of Welsh soccer team Wrexham into a TV series, the FX Network reported on Tuesday.

-FX said the series “will follow Rob and Ryans’ crash course on football club ownership and the inextricably linked destinies of a team and a city relying on two actors to bring hope and serious change. to a community that could use it. “
+FX said the series will follow Rob and Ryans’ crash course in football club ownership and the inextricably linked fate of a team and a city relying on two actors to bring hope and serious change to a community that could use it.

 FX did not say when the documentary series will air in the United States or if it will be available in Britain.